DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/CheckYourInstallation/index.rst

 --------------------------------------

 We will now do few, very simple checks.
 The first can be done by using the python interactive shell.
-For these examples I will actually use `iPython <http://ipython.org/>`_, which is a highly recommended shell.
+For these examples I will actually use `iPython <https://ipython.readthedocs.io/en/stable/>`_, which is a highly recommended shell.

-Make sure that you are running these commands inside the python virtual environment that you have created with *virtualenv* as explained in :ref:`editing_code`.
+Make sure that you are running these commands inside the conda environment that you have created as explained in :ref:`editing_code`.

 .. code-block:: python

-   In [1]: import pyparsing
+   import pyparsing
-   In [2]: import MySQLdb
+   import MySQLdb
-   In [3]: import DIRAC
+   import DIRAC

 Were these imports OK?
 If not, then you should probably hit the "previous" button of this guide, or check the *pip install* log.